-Our goal is to dramatically increase the quantity and quality of 1×1’s we have with Jewish students across campus.
-The 20 person Engagement Intern team, dubbed “Coffee Crew”, works to invite individuals to 1×1 discovery meetings to help acquaint them with Jewish life, campus, and new friends.
+Our goal is to dramatically increase the quality and quantity and one-on-one meetings we have with Jewish students across campus.
+The 20-person Engagement Intern team, dubbed the “Coffee Crew”, works to invite individuals to a conversation over coffee (or tea) to discuss what brings joy and meaning to their lives.

 – $5,000 covers a semester of Coffee Crew interns and coffee dates with uninvolved or first-year Jewish students